anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 *   **Multi-Tenant User Onboarding Strategy (New Insight 2025-05-23):** Adopted a two-part strategy for user creation to support multi-tenancy:
     1. The `processSignUp` (`auth.onCreate`) trigger handles initial state for direct sign-ups (assigning `pending_association` role) and admin user setup.
     2. A new `signUpWithInvitation` callable Cloud Function manages invited user sign-ups, ensuring immediate association with an organization, correct roles, and profile creation in the designated multi-tenant Firestore path.
 This separation allows `processSignUp` to remain lean while the callable function handles the more complex, context-rich invitation flow.
+*   **TypeScript Configuration for Firebase Functions (New Insight 2025-05-24):** Confirmed that the TypeScript setup for Firebase Functions (likely using `moduleResolution: "nodenext"` or similar) requires explicit `.js` extensions for relative imports within the `functions/src` directory.
+Type-only imports (`import type { ... } from ...`) are also enforced for type imports when `verbatimModuleSyntax` is enabled.